huggingface/distil-whisper/README.md

 | [distil-large-v2](https://huggingface.co/distil-whisper/distil-large-v2)   | 756        | 5.8          | 10.1           | **11.6**      |
 | [distil-medium.en](https://huggingface.co/distil-whisper/distil-medium.en) | **394**    | **6.8**      | 11.1           | 12.4          |

 **Note:** Distil-Whisper is currently only available for English speech recognition.
-Multilingual support will be provided soon.
+We are working with the community to distill Whisper on other languages.
+If you are interested in distilling Whisper in your language, check out the provided [training code](training).
+We will soon update the repository with multilingual checkpoints are ready!

 ## 1. Usage